 By Dr. Diana Rangaves, PharmD, RPh

-During the five decades of post-colonial governance, the State controlled many African economies.
-During this time, the State formed big government-owned companies, enacted trade restrictions, began industrializing import substitution, created agricultural marketing boards to regulate prices, and built a sizable public sector.
+During the five decades of post-colonial governance, the state-controlled many African economies.
+During this time, the state formed big state-owned companies, enacted trade restrictions, began industrializing import substitution, created agricultural marketing boards to regulate prices, and built a sizable public sector.

 The private sector was damaged and hindered by these policies.
 Most African countries liberalized their economies during the 1970s and 1990s by implementing structural adjustment programs because state-led planning failed to produce many results.
 The reforms that they implemented gave the private sector considerable room to grow.
 The private sector’s role in the development agenda is to stimulate economic activity because it produces goods and services that contribute to national income and finance development.
 The private sector is now universally acknowledged as Africa’s primary driver of growth and progress.

-You can categorize industries as public, private, or joint sectors depending on who owns them.
+Depending on who owns them, you can categorize industries as public, private, or joint sectors.
 In contrast to private enterprises, which are owned and operated by businesses, public sectors are owned and managed by the government.
 Government and private parties work together to operate joint sectors.

 The private sector significantly impacts the continent’s GDP and export earnings.
 According to AfDB (2011), Africa’s private sector is responsible for more than 80% of the continent’s overall production.
 This means that the success of the private sector will determine how healthy the African economy is.
 The gross domestic product of a country, which calculates the value of all products and services generated there in a given year, is a typical way to describe the size of its economy.”